 Yo!Coach with its multiple payment integrations and private lessons feature allows educational institutes to offer seamless one-to-one paid teaching sessions to students (with or without timezone difference) at their convenient time.

-Zoom – Popular video conferencing app extensively used by schools and educational institutes for remote learning was recently forbidden from use in city schools by New York City, citing privacy and security concerns.
+Several video conferencing apps extensively used by schools and educational institutes for remote learning were recently forbidden from use in city schools by New York City, citing privacy and security concerns.
 Lack of security during session delivery or file-sharing online has been a headache for several educational institutes and organizations, especially during the crisis.
 And to overcome this challenge, robust e-learning software is necessary that allows secure file-sharing and uninterrupted live sessions.

 Lastly, there’s a challenge for students to practice online while learning.
 Mostly live sessions are either through video-conferencing apps or video chats which unfortunately do not offer tools and environment to practice while learning.
 Several online classes overlook this lack of environment and focus solely on theoretical content.
 Fortunately, Yo!Coach offers whiteboard, text pad, text chat, and several interactive features for students to practice and clear doubts during live sessions itself.